'Narcos' star Wagner Moura to attend IFFI

-According to a press release, Moura will also attend an In-Conversation session, titled "The Magnificent Artist" where he will talk about his journey as an actor and a filmmaker.
-The actor, whose credits also include the "Elite Squad" films and "Elysium", will interact with budding filmmakers as part of the program.
+According to a press release, Moura will also attend an In Conversation session, titled "The Magnificent Artist" where he will talk about his journey as an actor and a filmmaker.
+The actor, whose credits also include the "Elite Squad" films and "Elysium", will interact with budding filmmakers as part of the programme.

 IFFI will screen close to 250 films from various countries and will run through November 20-28.